TelegramBots/book/src/1/example-bot.md

-# Example - First Chat Bot
+# Full Example - Your first bot

 On the [previous page] we got an access token and used the [`getMe`] method to check our setup.
 Now, it is time to make an _interactive_ bot that gets users' messages and replies to them like in this screenshot: